We’re diving in to five popular Smart Bidding strategies and when to use (or avoid) them for the best results.

 This strategy optimizes bids to focus on conversions that drive the most revenue rather than just increasing the number of conversions.
 It’s ideal for businesses looking to prioritize revenue generation over conversion volume.

 Important note: You can’t simply set a high ROAS target and expect to hit it if you haven’t achieved similar performance in the past.
 Google Ads will suggest a ROAS target based on your historical data.
 When setting your target ROAS, it’s crucial to choose a realistic goal that aligns with your past performance.
-If you set an achievable ROAS, Google will work toward maintaining or improving upon it, using it as a benchmark for future performance.

 For example, if Google suggests a ROAS target of 300% based on your past results, this means for every $1 you spend, the goal is to generate $3 in revenue.
 By setting this realistic target, Google Ads will adjust bids to maximize the likelihood of hitting or exceeding that target consistently.
-However, if your past ROAS is significantly lower, setting an overly ambitious ROAS could result in lower traffic and missed opportunities.

 When to use it: